 Immediate contact with family/ families.

 Consult with the families regarding appropriate support from the school, (e.g. funeral service/ meal courier service/ food cloud).

-Ensure that a quiet place can be made available for students/ staff.
+Ensure that a quiet place/isolation room can be made available for students/ staff.

 Rooms will be made available as follows:

-• Individual meetings: The library/ staff room or principal’s office.
+- Individual meetings: staff room/ hall/ secretary’s office, deputy or principal’s office.